Efficient Generation and Quality Screening of Visible Windows for Regional SAR Reconnaissance: Introduction

-To address these gaps, this paper develops an effective window framework for regional SAR scheduling.
-The framework couples a hybrid direct-relay closed-loop optimization model with a three stage window construction chain and per window signal level quality screening.
-Window generation follows angular bandpass screening, a planar characteristic curve containment test, and one dimensional boundary bisection.
-Side looking SAR admissibility is enforced throughout the preprocessing chain.
-Each geometry feasible window is then evaluated by a companion point target stripmap simulation under a unified echo generation and Back Projection (BP) workflow, and only windows satisfying the prescribed range and azimuth IRW, PSLR, and ISLR criteria are retained for optimization.
+To address these gaps, this paper develops an efficient framework for regional SAR visible window generation and per-window quality assessment.
+The framework constructs geometry-feasible observation windows through three stages: angular bandpass screening, a planar characteristic curve containment test, and one-dimensional boundary bisection.
+Side-looking SAR admissibility is enforced throughout the preprocessing chain.
+Each geometry-feasible window is then evaluated by a companion point target stripmap simulation, and only windows satisfying prescribed range and azimuth IRW, PSLR, and ISLR criteria are retained.

-The main contributions of this paper are as follows: \begin{itemize} \item A hybrid direct-relay closed-loop MILP model for regional SAR reconnaissance.
-Direct downlink and relay assisted downlink are optimized jointly under shared observation, communication, and latency constraints, and mission value is attached to completed request closure. \item A three stage fast effective window construction procedure for regional targets under side looking SAR admissibility.
-The procedure combines angular bandpass screening, a planar characteristic curve containment test, and one dimensional boundary bisection. \item A per window signal level quality screening procedure.
-A companion point target is generated and evaluated under a unified echo generation model and Back Projection (BP) imaging workflow; range and azimuth IRW, PSLR, and ISLR are then used to retain only windows with acceptable focusing quality before scheduling. \end{itemize}
+The main contributions of this paper are as follows: \begin{itemize} \item A three-stage fast effective window construction procedure for regional targets under side-looking SAR admissibility.
+The procedure combines coarse angular bandpass screening, a planar characteristic curve containment test on the sensor calculation plane, and one-dimensional boundary bisection that resolves entry and exit epochs to subsecond precision. \item A per-window signal-level quality screening procedure using a companion point target evaluated through the same echo generation and back projection (BP) imaging chain as the area scene.
+Range and azimuth IRW, PSLR, and ISLR are measured against mission-dependent thresholds to retain only windows with acceptable focusing quality. \end{itemize}

 The remainder of this paper is organized as follows.
-Section~\ref{sec:hybrid_model} formulates the mission and task description and establishes the hybrid direct-relay closed-loop MILP model.
-Section~\ref{sec:window_generation} develops the unified effective window construction method for regional SAR tasks, including rapid interval reduction, characteristic curve refinement on the calculation plane, and per window signal level quality screening.
-Section~\ref{sec:experiments} reports the implementation basis and four experiments: a handcrafted MILP benchmark, an STK referenced window generation validation, a three window signal level quality study, and an integrated scheduling case.
+Section~\ref{sec:window_generation} develops the efficient visible window generation method, including coarse angular screening, characteristic curve containment, and boundary bisection refinement.
+Section~\ref{sec:geosot_evaluation} presents the per-window signal level quality evaluation and effective window screening procedure.
+Section~\ref{sec:experiments} reports two experiments: an STK-referenced window generation validation and a three-window signal-level quality study.
 Section~\ref{sec:conclusion} concludes the paper.